SyafiqNordin/html-css-course/README.md

 # html-css-course
-This is my first steps of learning html and css language :))
+These are my first steps of learning html and css language :))